Computer Use Policy

 Limited expectation of privacy

 The maintenance, operation, and security of computing resources require ASL to monitor and access its computer systems.
 Subject to applicable law and to the extent possible in the electronic environment and in a public setting, institutional monitoring and access will be done in a way that preserves a user’s privacy.
-However, in the event of suspected abuse of computing resources or suspected violations of this or other policies of ASL or suspected violations of law, ASL (acting through the Computer Administrator “Sysadmin,” under the direction of the President and the Dean) may:
+However, in the event of suspected abuse of computing resources or suspected violations of this or other policies of ASL or suspected violations of law, ASL (acting through the Computer Administrator “Sysadmin,” under the direction of the Dean) may:

 - Access all user information and files necessary to investigate the suspected abuse or violation;